-1. ‘It’s the one medium you can’t turn off’
+1. Billboards are the one medium you can’t turn off

-2. They promote large corporations over local businesses
+2. Billboards promote large corporations over local businesses

 The majority of adverts we see on billboards and bus shelters are for big brands.
 This kind of advertising is expensive, and means that local businesses are not able to compete.
 Local businesses return more money back into the local economy, supporting high streets and local employment.
 But the messages which dominate our streets are billboards ads telling us to buy from Tesco and McDonalds.

-See a statement from local businesses in Bedminster, Bristol on why billboards undermine the local economy.
+Read testimonies from local businesses in Bedminster, Bristol, on why billboards undermine the local economy.

-Materialism has been shown to make us unhappy.
+Excessive materialism has been shown to make us unhappy, and comes with a hefty price tag in the form of carbon emissions.
 Removing large and oppressive adverts from our city streets would help to break the cycle.

-Corporate advertising aims to create artificial needs, to keep us consuming even if we don’t need to.
 But unsustainable consumption is depleting the planet’s finite resources, and driving dangerous climate change and ecological breakdown.
 Our public spaces should not be used to glamourise unsustainable lifestyles.
-It’s hard enough making more environmentally conscious choices, so let’s take away the manipulative messages which are telling us to do the opposite, and undermining our ability to live more lightly on the planet.
+It’s hard enough making more environmentally conscious choices without manipulative messages which are telling us to do the opposite, and undermining our ability to live more lightly on the planet.

 Outdoor advertising companies themselves often argue that if an area is already full of billboards, it’s fine to add more, suggesting that if an area is run down it might as well continue that way.
 But really we should be aiming for all neighbourhoods to be pleasant and welcoming places to live.

-6. They use a huge amount of energy
+6. Billboards use a huge amount of energy

 The Campaign for the Protection of Rural England says that light pollution in cities confuses birds, contributes to insect decline and causes health problems in humans too.